 Cali School Quartet Fellowship

-The Cali School Graduate String Quartet Fellowship supports an established quartet for two academic years with full tuition plus plus $7,000 per year stipend for its members.
+The Cali School Graduate String Quartet Fellowship supports an established quartet for two academic years with full tuition plus plus a yearly stipend for its members.
 Fellows earn an Artist’s Diploma and participate in:

 - Lessons and coaching with the Shanghai Quartet.